-Is Testosterone bad for women?
+DIs Testosterone bad for women?
 Well, yes and no. Testosterone is actually one of the most abundant hormones in females and is incredibly important for maintaining female health.
 A drop in a woman’s testosterone levels can occur as early as 20 years of age.
-Most reductions in testosterone production start around age of 35.
-Optimizing a woman’s testosterone levels can have wide-ranging benefits to not only a woman’s health but is an essential part of preventative medicine.
+Most reductions in testosterone production started around the age of 35.
+Optimizing testosterone levels can have wide-ranging benefits to not only a female health problem but is an essential part of preventative medicine.
 Restoring testosterone levels to an optimum level can elevate mood, increase energy, improve muscle mass and definition, and help manage weight.

 Debunking Testosterone Myths

-There are many harmful misconceptions about the roles that testosterone play in women’s health.
+There are many harmful misconceptions about the roles that testosterone plays in female health.